Meet the Team

 Professor Emeritus and Strategic Advisor

 Dr Carl Amrhein was AKU’s Provost and Vice President, Academic from October 8, 2017, to June 30, 2024.
 He also served as Provost and Vice President Academic for the University of Alberta for 11 years.
-Dr Carl Amrhein's academic career began four decades ago where he worked in various capacities for different universities including University of Kentucky, University of Toronto, Peking University, and Zhejiang University.
+Geographer and Urban Planner by training, Dr Carl Amrhein's academic career began four decades ago where he worked in various capacities for different universities including University of Kentucky, University of Toronto, Peking University, and Zhejiang University.
 Apart from academic career, Dr Amrhein has been extensively involved in leading various efforts for integrated health system in the Province of Alberta and served as the Deputy Minister of Health in the Government of Alberta, the senior public servant in the provincial health system.
 Dr Amrhein has various recognitions of excellence including Officer's Cross of the Order of Merit from the Federal Republic of Germany in 2011, Eagle Feather to honor his contributions in advancing the role of Traditional Knowledge of the First Nations in university programming in 2014.
 Also, in 2014 he was awarded the Alberta Lieutenant Governor's Award for Excellence in Public Administration.
 AKU-ACER is proud to have Professor Emeritus Carl Amrhein continue to support the centre’s mission which he himself championed during his tenure as the AKU Provost.

 Miriam Kugele